RoseMaryP1/AdvanceLaneFinding/README.md

 ![sample lane detection result](/output_images/writeup_intro_road.gif)

-The goals / steps of this project are the following:
+The steps used in this project are the following:

 - Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 - Apply a distortion correction to raw images.